reymon359/book-sentences/books/clean-architecture/README.md

 - **ISP:** The Interface Segregation Principle.
 This principle advises software designers to avoid depending on things that they don’t use.
 - **DIP:** The Dependency Inversion Principle.
 The code that implements high-level policy should not depend on the code that implements low-level details.
 Rather, details should depend on policies.

+> Any organization that designs a system (defined broadly) will produce a design whose structure is a copy of the organization's communication structure.
+> — Melvin E. Conway

 ## Chapter 7 SRP: The Single Responsibility Principle

 ## Symptom 1: Accidental Duplication
 ## Symptom 2: Merges
 ## Solutions